FarazFazelifar/llamaindex-retrievers/README.md

 ### Simple Fusion Retriever

 The Simple Fusion Retriever combines results from multiple retrievers through a straightforward concatenation process .
-This approach merges the results without any specific ranking or prioritization, providing a simple way to combine the output of different retrievers [12, 13].
+This approach merges the results without any specific ranking or prioritization, providing a simple way to combine the output of different retrievers.

 **Key Concepts:**